apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 - `spring-boot-dependencies`
 - `camel-spring-boot-bom`

-To reverse the order so Camel comes first:
+... to reverse the order, so Camel comes first:

 - `camel-spring-boot-bom`
 - `spring-boot-dependencies`